)

 You’re already happy with your existing finance tech stack.
 It may sound deceptively simple, but if you find that you’re managing just fine without an ERP, then you probably don’t need one.
 Don’t force an ERP system on your company if it’s not necessary or won’t provide significant ROI.

 You don’t have the manpower to dedicate to managing the system.
 Some companies have entire teams (or at least one FTE) to manage their ERP.
-These systems are data-heavy and require trained experts to wrangle them, which can prove costly.
+These systems are data-heavy and require trained experts to manage them, which can prove costly.

 The high price and steep learning curve are blockers for many, but those who invest in ERP systems are generally satisfied with them.